NoahBurkholder/wiki-noah/docs/readme.md

 # :question: Noah, What Have You Done?

-<details><summary> In short, this is a <i>Practical Resource For New Game Developers</i>.
+<details><summary> In short, Noah is writing a <i>Practical Resource For New Game Developers</i>.
 It is also a <i>Case Study for Students Entering Game Dev</i>, a <i>Reminder to Myself That What I Do Is SUPER COOL</i>, and hopefully a <i>Place to Share Passions and Expertise</i>.
 (Click to expand.)</summary><br>

 Basically, at work I've been writing a bunch of documentation for Git, Unity, C#, Game Design, and just general industry stuff and useful shit for game developers and dev-adjacent people.
 It was meant for onboarding co-op students who are still in school and need a big, easy to understand overview of some practical development concepts.

-I showed it to Minh when I got home one day and he was super stoked about everything that was on here and wanted me to send him a copy (Hi Minh!).
-Figured I'd basically just make this public to help out anyone who might be interested, or at least give an interesting read about the kind of work I'm doing.
+One day I got home and Minh (Hi Minh!) asked me a Game Dev question relating to [coroutines](code.md#coroutines).
+I realized I had written about it earlier that day.
+Figured I'd basically just write a public version with all the work-specific stuff taken out.
 </details><br>

 # :wave: Welcome